Giving Oxygen to COVID-19 Patients in Kenya

 - The pressure of oxygen resource is stable and adjustable

 - Pressure gauge displays make it easy to plan for refiling of the oxygen cylinders

 - Multiple patients can receive oxygen simultaneously from one source

 Help us do more

-As the COVID‐19 pandemic continues to unfold here in Kenya, more and more patients will require oxygen.
-We have already installed an Oxygen Gas Manifold in the emergency departments at the County Referral Hospitals in Machakos, Kiambu and Kajiado counties and at the Alupe Sub-County Hospital COVID-19 isolation centre in Busia county.
+As the COVID‐19 pandemic continues to unfold here in Kenya, more and more patients are requiring oxygen.
+We have already installed an Oxygen Gas Manifold in the emergency departments at the county referral hospitals in Machakos, Kiambu (COVID-19 isolation centre) and Kajiado counties and at the Alupe Sub-County Hospital COVID-19 isolation centre in Busia county.
 These are the hardest hit counties at the moment and we continue to seek additional support to support more facilities.